SD › Best Places to Stay in Charleston, SC

 Updated: February 20, 2022

-Where to Stay in Charleston, SC
+Best Areas to Stay in Charleston

 With its gorgeous palm-lined streets, antebellum architecture, historic churches, world-class restaurants, and sub-tropical climate, Charleston has morphed into one of America’s top destinations in the last few decades.
 The city is home to some major sights, including Fort Sumter, notorious as the place where the Civil War started in 1861, but it’s really the historic and romantic ambience that proves to be the biggest draw.
 It’s not cheap – the city boasts some of the country’s most luxurious hotels, boutiques, and B&Bs, with prices to match, though the good news is that the surrounding districts are packed with budget motels.

 Indeed, Charleston has one of the highest number of hotels proportionate to population of any city.
 However, there’s a huge difference in price when it comes to location – anything in Downtown Charleston, where everyone ideally wants to stay, costs at least double the average motel in the districts beyond the Peninsula.

 This is likely the biggest decision for every visitor: cough up to enjoy the atmosphere and convenience Downtown, or save money in West Ashley, Mount Pleasant, or North Charleston, and rely on a vehicle (or less likely, public transport) to get around.
 Staying at one of Charleston’s nearby beach districts can be fun, but is really a different sort of holiday – one focused on sand and relaxation – none of the beaches are especially convenient for city sightseeing.